You'll look like a master bartender when you shake up an Elderflower Lemon Drop Martini for happy hour at home!

 - Garnish it with a lemon twist and serve immediately.

-Pro Tip: Elderflower Lemon Drops are BEST served ICE cold!
+Pro Tip: These drinks are BEST served ICE cold!
 Be sure to shake it well over lots of ice!

 Drinks that have citrus juice in them need to be shaken, not stirred and here’s why: